Product Post, Projects

 • The Arduino’s DIO10 and DIO11 pins correspond to the L298N module’s IN3 and IN4, respectively.
 Additionally, these connections control the BO Motors’ other motor and provide the necessary control signals for its operation.

-• Attach the corresponding opposite ends (+ or positive insulator) of your DC engines to the outlets OUT1 and OUT2 of the L298N module.
+• Attach the positive ends of your DC motors to the OUT1 and OUT2 outlets of the L298N module.
+Connect the negative insulators of your DC motors to the remaining terminals on the L298N module.

 • Attach the NEG of your dual shaft motors to the OUT3 and OUT4 pins on the L298N module.